 - Meet & Compete – During the Meet & Compete portion of Westminster Week the AKC’s Meet the Breeds event is another full day dedicated to breed education.
 This fun event encourages the public to meet the breeds in an exhibition-style, non-competitive atmosphere.
 It’s a relaxed, family-friendly event where the public can speak with owners and breeders while meeting over 150 breeds.
 In addition to the annual dog show, this event gives people the opportunity to learn about the breeds before making a decision to bring one into their family.

-- Over the years Westminster’s charitable giving has also included the Red Cross, Dogs for Defense, the National War Fund, Take The Lead, Angel On A Leash, National Association of Search and Rescue Dogs, relief efforts for natural disasters, AKC Humane Fund, AKC Companion Animal Rescue, California Dog Owners Coalition, Greyhound Rescue, the Canine Health Foundation, the Seeing Eye, Animal Medical Center, Project HEAL for wounded military members, and the Warrior Canine Connection.
+- Over the years Westminster’s charitable giving has also included the Red Cross, Dogs for Defense, the National War Fund, Take The Lead, ASPCA, Angel On A Leash, National Association of Search and Rescue Dogs, AKC Humane Fund, AKC ReUnite (AKC Companion Animal Rescue), AKC Canine Health Foundation, National Breed (Parent) Clubs, California Dog Owners Coalition, Greyhound Rescue, the Seeing Eye, Animal Medical Center, Project HEAL for wounded military members, and the Warrior Canine Connection.

 Partnering for Rescue:

 - Westminster teams with its sponsor Purina, in support of Purina’s charities: Rally to Rescue, Pets for People, and One Hope Alliance, to help shelter dogs and breed rescue across the country.
 Over the years, Westminster has helped to raise millions of dollars for rescue programs and shelters to help dogs in need.